gerardcl/rodalies-cli/README.md

 chmod +x rodalies-cli-linux-amd64 && mv rodalies-cli-linux-amd64 /usr/local/bin/rodalies-cli
 ```

-**NOTE** you will need libssl or openssl development packages installed.

 * MacOS

 Run the following command to get the binary into your bin folder or tune it as you like: